betfair-datascientists/betfair-datascientists.github.io/src/modelling/stakingMethods.md

 ## Common staking systems

-The following simulation is based on artificial parameters set by Betfair to illustrate the effects of different staking strategies.
-Of course, gambling is not a reasonable strategy for financial betterment.

 Here, we’ll go through some of the more common staking systems.
 However, rather than just describing each of the staking systems, we’ll attempt to understand the risk/reward profile of each by simulating each staking system 10,000 times based on the following parameters:

 - Starting bank of $1,000